In a series of strange coincidences, we have managed to locate some Nazi ingots.

 As we live on the Swiss - Italian border, there is plenty of access to first-hand information on how the gold recycling process goes.
 Italian scrap gold, for example, irrespective of its format, for the most part, ends up transported across the border to local Swiss refineries where it is then re-crafted into the popular China-friendly one kilo bars.
 Nowadays repackaged European gold almost always goes East to satisfy the insatiable Chinese appetite for the metal.

-Economist and lawyer Jim Rickards, an authority on gold, recently gave an insight into how Swiss refineries function: The Swiss information gives us a window on the world.
+The Swiss information gives us a window on the world.
 That’s because Swiss imports and exports are mostly about the Swiss refining business, which is the largest in the world.
 There are no major gold mines in Switzerland and Swiss citizens are not known as major buyers of gold (unlike, say, Chinese or Indian citizens).
 The Swiss watch industry does use a lot of gold, but imports are balanced out by exports; Switzerland itself is not a major destination for Swiss watches.

 In effect, Switzerland is a conduit for much of the gold in the world.
 Gold arrives in Switzerland as 400-ounce good delivery bars, doré bars (those are 80% pure ingots from gold miners), and “scrap” (that’s the term for jewellery and other recycled gold objects).